lkcmakes/lkcmakes.github.io/content/labs/CVE‑2025‑53770 SharePoint/index.md

 ## What is the vulnerability?

 **CVE‑2025‑53770 | SharePoint vulnerability**
-<br>Affects on-prem instances (2016, 2019, Subscription editions).
-It bypasses authentication to facilitate the following: upload files, execute a web shell, and steal the machineKey.
-It works by exploiting ToolPane.aspx via a spoofed referrer header (SignOut.aspx).
+<br>The vulnerability affects on-prem instances (2016, 2019, Subscription editions).
+It bypasses authentication by sending a header request to *ToolPane.aspx*, where the referrer is set to *SignOut.aspx*.
+Post-exploitation involves writing a payload to *spinstall0.aspx* which extracts cryptographic key material.

 ## What is the alert?

 ![alert.png](images/alert.png)